PlayCoMo/spritepack/README.md

 ## TROUBLESHOOTING

-If an images is large (e.g. width or height is > 50% of the maximum texture size) it's possible that the packer fail to find an adequate packing configuration for it.
-From that point of view, the sprite packer works best with lots of small images, rather than a small number of large ones.
+If an images is large (e.g. width and/or height is > 50% of the maximum texture size) it's possible that the image packing algorithm will fail to find an adequate packing configuration for it.
+The sprite packer works best with lots of small images, rather than a small number of large ones.

 ## TODO